How to Master the Tremolo

 It seems like almost everyone wants to master the tremolo.
 It's a wonderful effect, easy to do badly and difficult to do well.
-This is Part 1 of 4 of the most comprehensive instructions on mastering the tremolo that you will find anywhere.
+This is an excerpt from Part 1 of the most comprehensive instructions on mastering the tremolo that you will find anywhere.
 Over 100 pages with 35 videos shot close-up in high definition and over 70 musical examples.

 Either way, you will finally have the tools you need to master the tremolo.